phareedahadamu/translator-summarizer-hng-stage3/README.md

 ## Note:

-The AI Models are not yet compatible with mobile devices and also only work on Google chrome browser
+The AI Models are not yet compatible with mobile devices and also only work on Google chrome browser Origin trials expire on the 11th of june 2025.

 ## How to run the project